-Measure Cost Estimate Sub-programme for universal accessibility and elimination of architectural barriers at intersections in Trujillo's historical city centre EUR 509,499.14 Programme for the maintenance, improvement and enlargement of the walking surface of Trujillo's metropolitan area EUR 1,267,787.80 Sub-programme for the implementation of a core network of bicycle paths.
-EUR 2,157,703.36 Final phase structuring of the North-South Core Corridor project in the framework of the Integrated Public Transport System EUR 7,037,296.13 Implementation and operation of the Integrated Public Transport System with a final route regulation plan EUR 86,178,645.76 Network of Integrated Public Transport System bus stops on feeder corridors EUR 14,109,206.86 Integral sub-programme for the optimisation and extension of the traffic light network in the metropolitan area EUR 6,270,758.60
+Measure Cost Estimate Sub-programme for universal accessibility and elimination of architectural barriers at intersections in Trujillo's historical city centre EUR 509,499.14 Programme for the maintenance, improvement, and enlargement of the walking surface of Trujillo's metropolitan area EUR 1,267,787.80 Sub-programme for the implementation of a core network of bicycle paths.
+EUR 2,157,703.36 Final phase structuring of the North-South Core Corridor project in the framework of the Integrated Public Transport System EUR 7,037,296.13 Implementation and operation of the Integrated Public Transport System with a final route regulation plan.
+EUR 86,178,645.76 Network of Integrated Public Transport System bus stops on feeder corridors.
+EUR 14,109,206.86 Integral sub-programme for the optimisation and extension of the traffic light network in the metropolitan area EUR 6,270,758.60 Tbilisi Bus Transit (TBT) USD 63,365,561 Better Buses and Minibuses USD 126,487,010 Urban Freight Policy USD 572,600

-Trujillo's SUMP was originally budgeted in PEN.
+&lt;sup>2 Trujillo's SUMP was originally budgeted in PEN.
 For this factsheet the costs were converted into EUR using InforEuro currency exchange rate.
 At the time of the conversion, 1 EUR = 4.516 PEN.
 This applies to all EUR amounts in the document.